 “Best By” Expiration Dates

 You will likely see a “best by” date on your cereal box, indicating the estimated date that quality will be lost from an unopened box of cereal.
-It is important to note, though, that these dates are not hard and fast.
+It is important to note, though, that these dates are not hard and fast and they’re not an indication of how long the food is safe to eat.

 And speaking of which, there are a few unconventional means of storing cereal that could lengthen its life more still.